 - 2. The activities are listed by skill, but are not sequenced.
 The intent is that you select and sequence activities based on the needs of learners and the amount of class time you have to do the module.
-When planning, also consider skills that have been addressed in previous modules, and how they could be recycled in the current module to "allow learners to transfer their learning to new situations and to demonstrate some of the key competencies in new contexts".
-(ICLBA, 2017). - 3.
+When planning, also consider skills that have been addressed in previous modules, and how they could be recycled in the current module to "allow learners to transfer their learning to new situations and to demonstrate some of the key competencies and in new contexts1". - 3.
 Modules can include interrelated real world task goals where the skill-building activities in one skill area (e.g., Listening) support the development of language skills in another (e.g., Speaking). - 4.
 This module includes a variety of tasks and activities; however, you will likely need to supplement them depending on the specific needs of the learners in your class.
 The Additional Teacher Resources section includes references to a sample of published resources with activities to support this module. - 5.
 The skill-building activities and skill-using tasks are not differentiated by level unless specifically noted.
 They can be used by learners at both CLB 1 and CLB 2 by making accommodations within the class.
 For example, you might provide more scaffolding for learners at CLB 1 (e.g., giving examples, helping learners complete the first question), than for learners at CLB 2.
-You might adjust the expectations and expect learners at CLB 2 to demonstrate greater mastery than learners at CLB 1 on the same activity. - 6.
-The skill-using tasks provide opportunities for learners to practise a task in its entirety and get informal feedback.
-You can use these tasks after you have introduced a new skill or reviewed skills previously taught.
-Any of the skill-using tasks that learners complete independently may be included in learner portfolios as evidence of growth and progress.
+You might adjust the expectations and expect learners at CLB 2 to demonstrate greater mastery than learners at CLB 1 on the same activity.